 Optimal placement of the Blink Sync Module is key to ensuring uninterrupted video from these wireless cameras.
 Ideally, the Blink settings will show five bars from the sync module to the wireless access point as well as five bars from the camera to the sync module.
-If the optimal location of the Blink Sync Module doesn’t have a table or shelf nearby, an alternate means of placement would be handy.
+If the optimal location of the device doesn’t have a table or shelf nearby, an alternate means of placement would be handy.
 Hence, we’re going to discuss mounting Blink Sync Module to a power outlet.

 Mounting the Blink Sync Module in a non-traditional means might be called for when a table or shelf isn’t available.
 So, let’s look at an alternate mount for the sync module.